 Up at the top left corner, click the previous button.
 Here's that invoice.
 You can see the original amount was 700, the credit was applied for 150, and the balance due is 550.
 That's how you create a credit memo and then apply it to a customer's existing or next invoice.

-- Categorizing customers, jobs, and vendors
+- Recall the steps for categorizing customers, jobs, and vendors.

 - Identify the steps for selling consignment goods.

 - List two documents you can use to record a refund.